Ferraris' motor

-History and Description
+History and description

 Professor Galileo Ferraris, of Turin, had already in 1885, arrived at the same fundamental ideas as those of Baily and of Deprez.
 But the result was more fruitful, inasmuch as he, without knowing of the work of either, united both sets of ideas.
 Like Baily he proposed to produce rotation of a copper conductor by means of eddy-currents induced in it by a progressively shifted magnetic field; and this progressively shifted magnetic field he proposed to generate as a true rotating field by combining at right angles to one another two alternate currents which differed by a quarter-period from one another.

 In 1885, Professor Ferraris constructed the motor depicted in plan in Fig 1, which was not, however, publicly shown till 1888.
-It was exhibited in 1893 at the Worid's Fair at Chicago.
+It was exhibited in 1893 at the World's Fair at Chicago.
 It consisted of two pairs of electromagnets A A and B B', having a common yoke made by winding iron wire around the exterior.
 Two alternate currents differing in phase were led into these two circuits, and the pivoted central body was observed to revolve.

 Ferraris's first publication was in March 1888, entitled Electrodynamic rotations produced by means of alternate currents.
 After expounding the geometric theory of the rotatory magnetic field, he suggested that a simple way of procuring the desired phase-currents would be to branch the circuit of an alternate current into two parts, into one of which should be inserted a resistance without self-induction, into the other a coil of much self-induction but of small resistance.
 The two windings of the motor should be respectively introduced into these two branches.
 The difference of phase thus produced would be sufficiently near to 90° to be effective.
 He expressed the opinion that in this way one might obtain all the effects that can be obtained by the rotation of a magnet.
 He then described the following experiments which were made in the autumn of 1885.